 This article was last updated January 2015

-eSpatial makes it easy to plot data on a map (on Google Maps, to be precise).
+eSpatial makes it easy to plot data on a map.
 However, before you upload your Excel data, you should know what you want to achieve – your “mapping goal”.

 Your mapping goal when you plot data on a map can be simple or complex

 Steps to get what you want:

 There is always an over-riding reason to plot data on a map.
 What yours?

 - Do you want to simply convey a sense of proximity or distance between locations?

 - Do you want to convey a level of data intensity in a particular area?